-For over a century, NIH scientists have paved the way for important discoveries that improve health and save lives.
-In fact, 148 Nobel Prize winners have received support from NIH.
+For more than a century, NIH scientists and supported scientists have paved the way for important discoveries that improve health and save lives.
+In fact, 171 scientists who won the Nobel Prize conducted their work at NIH or were supported by NIH funds.
 Their studies have led to the development of MRI, understanding of how viruses can cause cancer, insights into cholesterol control, and knowledge of how our brain processes visual information, among dozens of other advances.

 The Roots of NIH